Floors

 Calculate a floor R-value by selecting the 'Sub-floor Calculator', named based on the building code in use.
 Adjust the 'perimeter', 'slab area', and 'wall thickness', as required.
 Once the Floor R-value is generated, make a note of it and then copy the determined value to a Concept Design.

-Available for H1 compliance workflows only, a heated floor can be accounted for locally or for the entire model.
-Once selected, the H1 requirements are adjusted, as per the Schedule Method.
+A heated floor can be accounted for locally or for the entire model.
+Once selected, the H1 or J1V3 requirements are adjusted in the reference models.

 Add a Heated Floor by selecting the floor to be determined as a Heated Floor or by navigating to 'Floors' under 'Envelope'.
 Next, under 'Bottom Floor', select the 'Add Heated Floor ' icon 'and hit 'Save'.